 Cybercrime is on the increase across Africa, but so are initiatives designed to fight it.
-From awareness-raising among professionals to the enactment of new laws, African Business examines the measures being taken to combat the hackers.
+From awareness-raising among professionals to the enactment of new laws, Chris Matthews examines the measures being taken to combat the hackers.

 The phishing attempts happen frequently.
 A text message purporting to be from a major mobile payment firm will come through to Laura Tich’s mobile encouraging her to transfer funds.